erakai/MineWave/README.md

 Wave-based game with enemies progressing in difficulty, where the player must survive using abilities and mines.

+>You can view the original, horribly made version of this game in OldMineWave/.

+>The new, remastered version can be found in src/.

 ## Features:

   - Wave based level generation.